 The growing trend toward #vanlife

-Whether full or part-time, van life has now developed into a culture all of its own that is somehow separate from the every-day world of the 9 to 5, high rents/mortgages, and ever-increasing living costs.
+Whether full or part-time, van life has now developed into a movement that offers an alternate way of living, free from the every-day world of the 9 to 5, high rents/mortgages, and ever-increasing living costs.

-For sure, societies the world over have always had a maverick element – those ‘alternative’ types who wanted to do things different, to go against the grain; look back a hundred years and you’ll see some folks living in vans and buses.
+For sure, societies the world over have always had a maverick element – those ‘alternative’ types who wanted to do things different, to go against the grain; look back a hundred years and you’ll see some folks living in vans and buses even then.
 The nomadic or gypsy gene might be in us all.

 However, there is no doubt that in the 21st century the van life movement is growing.
 All over the world, people are walking away from the ‘American Dream’ and seeking alternative ways of living, driven by need or necessity or something even more urgent springing up from deep within.

 Why do you want to join van life?